 With constant determination and resilience, Papillon epitomises a serial innovator and visionary early adopter.
-A background in investment banking and start-up hedge funds working alongside senior executives who struggled to manage their health whilst traveling, led her to create these premium travel fatigue supplements none too soon in that she saw a clear gap in the market for a product that would effectively give travelers the gift of time without unnecessary fatigue.
+A background in investment banking and start-up hedge funds working alongside senior executives who struggled to manage their health whilst travelling, led her to create these premium travel fatigue supplements none too soon in that she saw a clear gap in the market for a product that would effectively give travellers the gift of time without unnecessary fatigue.
 We caught up with Papillon to talk about her career to date and how she copes juggling it all.

 What was it that inspired you to set up 15th Degree?

-To support the wellness of the business traveler, the road warrior, the executives who are expected to be super human to get through their day.
+To support the wellness of the business traveller, the road warrior, the executives who are expected to be super human to get through their day.
 I don’t know how they do it.
 15th Degree’s sole purpose is to support them and their wellness.
 As the founder, I care deeply about helping everyone travel the world without fatigue.
-Managing your health whilst traveling is no different to managing it at home, providing you take control of it.
-The subject of wellness whilst traveling is relatively new, so it’s hard to find the science around the areas we’re analysing because clinical trials don’t exist.
+Managing your health whilst travelling is no different to managing it at home, providing you take control of it.
+The subject of wellness whilst travelling is relatively new, so it’s hard to find the science around the areas we’re analysing because clinical trials don’t exist.
 Qantas have just undertaken a trial with the University of Sydney and I can't wait to read the outcome.

-My role is to develop new innovation to help the traveler stay healthy on the road, ranging from technology solutions to consumable goods.
+My role is to develop new innovation to help the traveller stay healthy on the road, ranging from technology solutions to consumable goods.
 Idea generation is never an issue.
 I’m also responsible for sales and marketing and ensuring the team share and execute the company’s long-term vision.